Peggy Gram

-Peggy Gram, née Barnes, is a world-champion women's barbershop music singer, leader of Sweet Adelines International (SAI) and Arkansas political figure.
+Peggy Gram, née Barnes, is a women's barbershop music singer, leader of Sweet Adelines International (SAI) and Arkansas political figure.

 Musical background

 Gram was awarded the SAI lifetime achievement award in 2010 for her long association with the organization including; being its international president, achieving "master director" status and becoming a certified competition judge.
 She has twice won the SAI International quartet championship – with "Ginger 'n' Jazz" (1987) and "Rumors" (1999).
 At the age of 22, Gram became the director of the SAI affiliated Top of the Rock chorus in 1972, and retired and became co-director in 2006.
 The Top of the Rock chorus has recorded three of its songs, in 1995, 2001, and 2002; which was a Christmas album.

 She also has been honored with the Top of The Rock Peggy Gram Scholarship, which is awarded yearly to women in Music Education or Vocal Performance Education at the secondary level to assist in the furtherance of their music education.